So, you want to spend your spare time ironing?

 For tax purposes, it’s important that you register as self-employed within three months of working for yourself.
 Visit Gov.uk to find out more.

 Start by offering a simple ironing service and then take things from there.
+You can also offer seasonal services, such as special offers for school uniforms in September or polishing up people’s outfits for the wedding season.

 A major service that most customers appreciate, is collection and delivery.
 It’s acceptable to charge a small fee for this, based on the cost of fuel and time spent driving.